cmcmaster1/rlx/README.md

 ## Prerequisites

-- Python 3.9 or later
+- Python 3.11 or later
-- Poetry for dependency management
+- uv for dependency management
 - An Apple device with an M-series chip

 ## Installation